South Africa

 • How is the history of Apartheid continuing to affect life and politics in South Africa?

 • Have you ever been to South Africa?
 Other countries in Africa?
-What has been the impact of colonialism on these countries?
+What impacts of colonialism have you seen?

 More to Explore